Department of Electrical Engineering

 Information and Departmental Plan of Study

 Students enter the department with a variety of career objectives in mind.
 Some intend to enter industry directly upon graduation or to continue their studies in graduate school.
-Others wish to take an electrical engineering program as background for careers in other fields ranging from business to law to medicine.
-Sufficient flexibility is built into the undergraduate program to allow a wide variety of objectives to be achieved and to allow a student to see a wide cross section of electrical engineering before deciding on an area of concentration.
+Others wish to use the Electrical Engineering program as background for careers in other fields ranging from business to law to medicine.
+Flexibility in the undergraduate program allows wide variety of objectives to be achieved and to allow a student to see a wide cross section of electrical engineering before deciding on an area of concentration.
+Similarly, students may also formally combine electrical engineering with studies in a wide range of disciplines outside of EE, from other engineering and science fields to broader topics connecting to society in many ways.
+(See Interdisciplinary Programs below).

 All candidates for the B.S.E. are required to satisfy the general University requirements and the School of Engineering and Applied Science requirements.
-An introductory computer science course should be taken during the first year if possible.
+The SEAS computing requirement should be fulfilled in the first year if possible.

 Each student's academic program must have depth in at least one area plus a reasonable degree of breadth to produce a sound basis for future development.
 All programs are required to have a strong design component and a strong engineering science component.
 The specific plan of study is determined in consultation with the student's academic adviser, taking into account ABET program guidelines.
 All such plans must include the following:

-1. Foundations: Electrical Engineering 201, 203, and 206 or 308.
-This requirement is normally satisfied by the end of the sophomore year.
-These courses are all open to qualified first-year students.
+1. Foundations: Electrical Engineering 201, 203, and at least one of 206 or 308.
+This requirement is normally satisfied by the end of the sophomore year although 206 and 308 can be delayed if foundational courses in related disciplines make this difficult.
+These courses are all open to all qualified first-year students.

 2. Core: Electrical Engineering 302.
 This requirement is normally satisfied by the end of the junior year.

-3. Mathematics: At least one upperclass mathematics course.
-This may be MAE 305/MAT 391, MAE 306/MAT 392, ORF 309/MAT 380, COS 340, or other 300-level or higher mathematics courses.
+3. Mathematics: At least one upper-level mathematics course.
+This may include: MAE305/MAT301, MAE306/MAT302, ORF309/MAT309, COS 340 or any other 300/400 level Mathematics course.
 The course selected to satisfy this requirement may not be counted toward the concentration requirement, toward the breadth requirement, or as a departmental.

 4. Concentration: Three courses in a chosen concentration.
-(See Program of Study.)
-For the concentration requirement, Physics 208 and 305 count as one course only.
+(See Program of Study).

-5. Breadth: At least one departmental elective course in an area distinct from the area of concentration.
+5. Breadth: At least one 300/400 ELE elective course in an area distinct from the area of concentration.
 Some COS and PHY courses are also possible.
 Note: ORF 309 cannot be used to satisfy this requirement.

-7. Design: At least one upperclass electrical engineering course with substantial design content beyond ELE 302 must be selected.
-These courses include 375, 404, 454, 462, 475, 482, and COS 426, 436.
-This requirement may also be satisfied with junior or senior independent work with a substantial design component.
-(See Independent Work.)
+7. Design: At least one upper-level Electrical Engineering course with substantial design content beyond ELE 302 must be selected.
+These courses include ELE 375, 404, 458, 462, 475, 482 and COS 426, 436.
+This requirement may also be satisfied through junior or a senior thesis work with a substantial design component.

-8. Balance and completeness: ELE students must take at least two upperclass technical courses in each of the last four terms.
-These 300-level-or-higher courses are called departmental courses.
-Of the eight departmental courses, at least five must be ELE courses.
-The remaining three courses can be taken in CEE, CHM, CBE, COS, EEB, ELE, MAE, MAT, MOL, MSE, ORF, or PHY.
-Courses outside electrical engineering counted toward this requirement must be closely related to the student's academic program.
+8. Balance and completeness: ELE students must take at least two upper-level (300or 400 level) technical courses in each of the last four terms, called "departmental" courses.
+Of the eight departmental courses, at least five must be ELE courses, and normally include 302 and the senior thesis (497, 498).
+The remaining three courses can be taken in CEE, CHM, CBE, COS, EEB, ELE, ENE, MAE, MAT, MOL, MSE, NEU,ORF or PHY.
+Courses in or cross-listed with Electrical Engineering counted toward this requirement must be closely related to the student's academic program.

 Program of Study

-Each student must develop depth in a coherent area of concentration in the department.
+After the foundational courses, each student must develop depth in a coherent area of concentration.
 Concentrations may be interdisciplinary and include courses from other departments in the School of Engineering and Applied Science, as well as from related fields such as biology, chemistry, neuroscience, physics, and others.
 However, the courses must form a coherent theme, and normally, two of the courses will be ELE courses or designated equivalents.
-ORF 309/MAT 380 may be used to satisfy either the upperclass mathematics requirement or the concentration requirement, but not both.
+ORF 309/MAT 380 may be used to satisfy either the upper-level mathematics requirement or the concentration requirement, but not both.
+The current list of standard concentrations may be found at https://ee.princeton.edu/academics/undergraduate/curriculum.

 Graduate courses (500 level) are open to undergraduates after the completion of a permission form containing the signatures of the instructor and departmental representative.

-Independent projects or research projects outside normal, structured lecture or laboratory courses are a valuable educational experience.
-The projects are intellectually challenging but also extremely fulfilling.
-Independent work cannot be used to fulfill the breadth or concentration requirements.
-Each student doing independent work will be required to give a poster and/or an oral presentation during a department-organized session given at the end of each term.
+Independent projects outside normal, structured lecture or laboratory courses are a valuable educational experience, an are most like what a student will experience in life after academia.
+Most students find them intellectually challenging but also extremely fulfilling.
+The projects may be done in collaboration with a faculty member's research program, or they may be "self-driven."
+Each student doing independent work will be required to give a presentation during a department-organized session given at the end of each term.
+Sophomore and junior independent work is highly encouraged (ELE 297, 298, 397, 398) and a 2-semester thesis is required.

 Interdisciplinary Programs.
-Interested students may combine their work in electrical engineering with that in other departments through interdisciplinary certificate programs such as engineering and management systems, engineering physics, materials science and engineering, neuroscience, engineering biology, environmental studies, applied and computational mathematics, and the Woodrow Wilson School (the last by application only).
+Interested students may combine their work in electrical engineering with that in other departments through interdisciplinary certificate programs such as Robotics and Intelligent systems, Computing Applications, Engineering & Management Systems, Engineering Physics, Materials Science & Engineering, Neuroscience, Engineering Biology, Environmental Studies, Applied & Computational Mathematics, Sustainable Energy, and Technology & Society.
 Students fulfilling a certificate program will receive a special certificate upon graduation.
 Concentrators should consult with their advisers to develop an ELE program that best combines their ELE interest with the interdisciplinary program.
 Additional materials on a certificate program may be obtained by contacting the director of the program.

 Further Information.
-Additional information on the departmental academic program and requirements is given in the Electrical Engineering Handbook, available from the departmental undergraduate office, Room B304, Engineering Quadrangle.
-Prospective concentrators in electrical engineering should consult the departmental representative as early as possible for purposes of planning an academic program.
+Additional information on the departmental academic program and requirements is given in the Electrical Engineering Handbook, available from the departmental undergraduate office, Room B304, Engineering Quadrangle or online at https://ee.princeton.edu/academics/undergraduate/program.
+Prospective concentrators in Electrical Engineering should consult the departmental representative as early as possible for purposes of planning an academic program.